2 day introductory course - £150

 - A nose clip.

 - Warm headgear.
-A neoprene divers hood will keep the chills at bay.
-Not essential but useful.
+A neoprene divers hood - not essential but useful.

 - Kayak.
-General purpose kayaks (such as these), sea kayaks and whitewater play-boats can be used.
+General purpose kayaks, sea kayaks and whitewater play-boats can be used.

 - Either a Greenland paddle or a regular Euro style.